kevindptr21/covid-19/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### `Deploying to android`
 Before you deploy it, change the code in capacitor.config.json file, at the last line "linuxAndroidStudioPath" : "/opt/android-studio/bin/studio.sh" into your android studio path.
-If youre using windows change into
+If youre using windows change into "windowsAndroidStudioPath" : "Your_Path". <br/>
-"windowsAndroidStudioPath" : "Your_Path"
 If you want to deploy this project into apk installer (android), do this :

 ### `npx cap add android`
-To build android dependencies
+To build android dependencies.
+Just do this once, if in the repository has a 'android' folder, you dont have to do this script again.

 ### `npx cap copy android`
 If code has changed, use this script to make your changing come to android

+### `npx cap open android`
+Open android studio

 ### `npm run eject`